skhanal5/supabase-java/README.md

 java client, so I tried to make one instead.
 My goal is to make a client that is based in Spring as well as one that is non-Spring based for learning purposes.

+### Project Specifications
+- Java 21

 ### Supabase Java Spring
-A Supabase client that is native to the Spring framework.
+A Supabase client that is native to the Spring 3 framework.
 It uses WebClient under the hood to interact with the Supabase database API.

 #### Supported Operations